 Navigate Adolescence, Inc., (formerly Helping Girls Navigate Adolescence, Inc.), is a nonprofit organization devoted to providing kids and their parents the tools needed to navigate adolescence with confidence, resilience, and kindness.
 HGNA changed its name to reflect that they are now offering programs for boys and for girls.

-Registration for Compass will close at 11:59 pm on Wednesday, January 16, 2019.
+Registration for Compass will close at 11:59 pm on Friday, January 28, 2022.

 Please note, however, that early registration is encouraged as it allows us greater lead-time in hiring facilitators and recruiting volunteers, and gives us greater leverage in negotiating discounts for food and supplies — adding to the overall success of the event, while keeping costs to a minimum.

 Your Compass registration fee includes: four breakout sessions led by professional facilitators discussing topics surrounding social and emotional subjects such as friendships, self-discovery, and self-care.
 Additionally, each girl will receive a t-shirt, materials for workshop activities, crafts and a Compass journal.

 *Please note: Fee reductions are available based on need.